 Reinstatement is usually only possible if you missed a payment.
 If you act fast, you shouldn’t have trouble renewing your policy.

 Your car insurance rates may not always be the same upon reinstatement.
 It depends on your situation.
 After a lapse in coverage, you could expect your rates to be higher.
 Your insurer could label you as high-risk and increase your costs.
 When this is the case, you shouldn’t settle with the first company that offers you a policy.
-To find the best deal, it’s a good idea to gather quotes from many insurers and compare them.
+To find the best deal, it’s a good idea to gather quotes from several companies.

 If you avoided a lapse, you shouldn’t need to worry about a rate increase.
 This is because your policy never truly ended.
 In this case, your insurer will act as if nothing happened.